ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network.md

 In fact, the node do not even have any accounts for holding ethers, and they should have at least one.
 So, lets start from creating accounts for this node.

-Creating account is accomplised by using the personal.newAccount("password") command with a given password.
-Come back to the console of '''Node01''' and type that command with a simple passwords three times to create three accounts:
+Creating account is accomplised by using the `personal.newAccount("password")` command with a given password.
+Come back to the console of `Node01` and type that command with a simple passwords three times to create three accounts:

 ``` js
 > personal.newAccount("Node01Account01")